Open-Transactions/protocol-docs/content/doctypes/transaction.md

 Contained in [`<accountLedger>` documents](accountLedger.md).

-Transactions can either be _full_ or _abbreviated_.
+Transactions can either be in _full_ or _abbreviated_ form.
 They are abbreviated when inside `<accountLedger>`, except for ledger type "message" (`<OTmessage>`).

 Full transactions contain a list of [`<item>` documents](item.md).

 Abbreviated transactions do not contain the list of [`<item>` documents](item.md).
 The items will be loaded one by one during verification, using the [`getBoxReceipt`](OTmessage.md#getboxreceipt) message.
-[TODO, verify if this is true].
-Reason: if the inbox contains hundreds of receipts (items), downloading the inbox would take too long or fail altogether, creating resyncing issues.
+* [TODO, verify if this is true].
+* Reason: if the inbox contains hundreds of receipts (items), downloading the inbox would take too long or fail altogether, creating resyncing issues.
+* The full transactions referenced by abbreviated transactions are stored in the "*box/*.r/*.rct" files.
+See [OTTransaction::SaveBoxReceipt()](#ref-saveboxreceipt).

 A transaction can be "in reference to" an [`<item>`](item.md).

 # Base Document Type

 ## Elements and attributes

+Those attributes are common to the [full form document type](#document-type-full-form) and the [abbreviated form document types](#document-types-abbreviated-form).

 * Attribute `type`: String.
 See section _Transaction Types_.
 * Attribute `dateSigned`: Time.
 The date when the instrument was last signed.